-This blog is part 3 of a 3 part series which takes a closer look at the true costs and restrictions associated with Free or Freedom Camping.
-The articles are written by FRC Ambassador Keith Thompson who lives full time on the road.
-In the articles Keith looks to give us all a better insight into the true costs of setting up and continual running of Caravan Parks, Campgrounds and Free Camps, and also looks at some of the restrictions still associated with Freedom Camping.
+This blog is part 3 of a 3 part series that takes a closer look at the true costs and restrictions associated with Free or Freedom Camping.
+The articles were written by FRC Ambassador Keith Thompson who lives full time on the road.
+In the articles, Keith looks to give us all a better insight into the true costs of setting up and continual running of Caravan Parks, Campgrounds, and Free Camps and also looks at some of the restrictions still associated with Freedom Camping.

 Part 3 – Free Camps

-Having examined the ins and outs of Caravan Parks and paid Campgrounds we now come to the issue of Free Camps.
-Free Camping, or more often now referred to as “Freedom Camping” to include the lower cost options, still has it’s base in those camps which are truly Free.
+After examining the ins and outs of Caravan Parks and paid Campgrounds, we now come to the issue of Free Camps.
+Free Camping, or more often now referred to as “Freedom Camping” includes the lower cost options.
+It still has it’s base in those camps which are truly Free.
 Let me start by dispensing the myth from the many naysayers on social media predicting the demise of free camping that nothing could be further from the truth.
 There is no evidence that the number of free camps is declining as there are camps opening as well as closing on a continuing basis.

 Balgal Beach, Queensland